DataDog/documentation/content/en/tracing/llm_observability/quickstart.md

 The trace you see is composed of a single LLM span.
 The `ddtrace-run` command automatically traces your LLM calls from [Datadog's list of supported integrations][10].

-If your application consists of more elaborate prompting or complex chains or workflows involving LLMs, you can instrument accordingly using the [instructions here][11] and the [SDK documentation][1].
+If your application consists of more elaborate prompting or complex chains or workflows involving LLMs, you can trace it using the [instrumentation guide][11] and the [SDK documentation][1].

 [1]: /tracing/llm_observability/sdk/